 Hear from Andy about his recent virtual activity:

-Students participating in the sessions have said:
+Students participating in virtual sessions have said:

 - “I learnt how important school subjects such as Maths, English and Science are in order to follow your career choice.”

 - “It showed me that girls and boys can have the same job.”

 - “I learnt that I already have skills that will help me in my career.”